-- Mr. Sean Roosen, Executive Chair of the Board of the Corporation (formerly Chair and Chief Executive Officer) and Mr. Sandeep Singh, President and Chief Executive Officer of the Corporation, do not receive any compensation as directors of the Corporation.
+- (1) Mr. Sean Roosen, Executive Chair of the Board of the Corporation (formerly Chair and Chief Executive Officer) and Mr. Sandeep Singh, President and Chief Executive Officer of the Corporation, do not receive any compensation as directors of the Corporation.
 Mr. Roosen's and Mr. Singh's compensation is further disclosed in the Summary Compensation Table and elsewhere in this Circular. - (2) Share-based awards in the form of Initial DSU Grants were made under the DSU Plan as fully described under the heading "Long-term Incentive Compensation".
-The value price of each DSU at the date of the annual grant, as per the terms of the DSU Plan, was \$12.82 for all non-executive directors, except for Mr. Baird and Mr. John for whom the value price of their initial grant was respectively \$11.08 and \$11.95. - (3) Directors traveling more than 4 hours to attend meetings are entitled to a \$1,000 per diem; Mr. John did not travel to attend meetings in person in 2020 given the COVID-19 pandemic. - Mr. John R. Baird was appointed to the Board of Directors on April 6, 2020, therefore, the retainer and attendance fee payments took effect upon his appointment. - (5) Mr. W. Murray John was appointed to the Board of Directors on February 19, 2020, therefore, the retainer and attendance fee payments took effect upon his appointment.
+The value price of each DSU at the date of the annual grant, as per the terms of the DSU Plan, was \$16.46 for all non-executive directors, except for Ms. MacGibbon for whom the value price of her initial grant was \$12.70. - (3) Directors traveling more than 4 hours to attend meetings are entitled to a \$1,000 per diem; Mr. John did not travel to attend meetings in person in 2021 given the COVID-19 pandemic. - (4) Mrs. Françoise Bertrand and Mr. John Burzynski did not stand for re-election in 2021 - (5) Ms. Candace MacGibbon was appointed to the Board of Directors on January 19, 2021, therefore, the retainer and attendance fee payments took effect upon her appointment.